bspkrs/ArmorStatusHUD/README.md

 ArmorStatusHUD
 =================
 bspkrs' ArmorStatusHUD mod for Minecraft.
 Displays details of your armor and currently held item.
-This repo contains source files for Forge (dependant on ArmorStatusHUD).
+This repo contains source files for Forge (dependant on bspkrsCore).

 ### Links of Interest
  - [Official Minecraft Forum Thread](http://www.minecraftforum.net/topic/1114612-)